Augmenting unit test suites from integration tests: Introduction

 We propose a method that employs static and dynamic analysis for augmenting a test suite with automatically generated unit tests.
 The method is most suitable for test suites where the stratification of unit, integration and system tests does not conform to the recommended test pyramid structure.
 Instead, integration and system tests represent the majority of test cases, resulting in coarse-grained tests with limited fault localization and longer execution times.
-The method leverages integration tests, exercising a component and its dependencies, to generate unit tests that verify component dependencies in isolation.
+Our method leverages integration tests, that exercise a component and its dependencies, to generate unit tests verifying component dependencies in isolation.
 We showcase and empirically evaluate the proposed method in the Node.js platform, although it can be ported and adapted to other languages and platforms.

 As part of this work we investigate the effectiveness and practicality of the proposed test augmentation method, through an empirical study that provides answers to the following research questions:

 \begin{enumerate} \item What is the degree of test augmentation attained by the proposed method? \item Does the proposed method enhance the fault detection capability of a test suite? \item Does the proposed method generate maintainable unit tests? \end{enumerate}